Jewish Genetic Disorders

 What are Jewish genetic disorders (JGDs)?

 These are genetic disorders which are more common in people who have Jewish ancestry than those in the general population.
+Having Jewish ancestry can be defined as having one or more Jewish grandparent.

 This does not mean that only Jewish people are affected, but it does mean that Jewish people, or those of Jewish descent, have an increased risk of having one of these conditions.